-This EM&A Report presents the EM&A programme undertaken during the reporting period from 1 to 31 January 2022 in accordance with EM&A Manual (Version F) and requirements of EP (FEP-01/395/2010/C).
+This EM&A Report presents the EM&A programme undertaken during the reporting period from 1 to 31 August 2022 in accordance with EM&A Manual (Version F) and requirements of EP (FEP-01/395/2010/C).

-For the operation phase, exceedances of the emission limits for the ASP stack monitoring and the exceedance of the discharge limit from Petrol Interceptor 2 were recorded under normal operating conditions during the reporting period (see Table 8.1 and Table 8.2).
+For the operation phase, exceedances of the emission limits for the CHPs and the ASP stack monitoring were recorded under normal operating conditions during the reporting period (see Table 8.1).